liferay/liferay-docs/discover/commerce/articles/02-user-segmentation.markdown

 Segments can be defined in a variety of ways.
 You can select users individually, by role, or select whole organizations or user groups to include.
-You are not limited to one type; for example you could create a segment that consists of the members of an organization plus a number of other users that you designate individually.
+You are not limited to one type; for example you could create a segment that consists of the members of an organization plus a number of other users that you designate by role.

++$$$

+User segments are not static.
+At any point, you can return to a segment and make changes to its membership.
+Any changes you make will be applied to any price lists or other features associated with the segment.

+$$$

 ## Creating a User Segment [](id=creating-a-user-segment)